 How Airstones and Air Pumps Work:

-Airstones and air pumps are among the most commonly used aeration systems in aquaponics.
+Airstones and air pumps are the most common aeration systems used in aquaponics.

-- Airstones: Airstones are porous stones or diffusers that attach to the end of a tube connected to an air pump.
-When the air pump is turned on, it releases a stream of air that escapes through the porous surface of the airstone, creating countless tiny bubbles.
+- Airstones: Airstones are porous stones or diffusers that are attached to the end of a tube connected to an air pump.
+When the air pump is turned on, it releases a stream of air that escapes through the porous surface of the airstone, creating tiny bubbles.
 These bubbles rise through the water column, carrying oxygen from the air into the water as they ascend.

 - Air Pumps: The air pump is the mechanical component that generates and delivers pressurized air to the airstone or diffuser.
 It draws in air from the environment and pushes it into the water, where it is dispersed as bubbles by the airstone.